Animals Native to Australia

 Dingo

 Australia’s wild dog is the dingo, and not without controversies.
 Some biologist consider not a Native animal of Australia, given the fact it was introduced around 5,000 years ago by people.
-This is an apex predator and a vital part of its ecosystems as they help to control populations of invasive species and herbivores.
+This is an apex predator and a vital part of its ecosystems as they help to control populations of invasive species and herbivores, thereby supporting the survival of native species.
 Found across deserts, forests, and grasslands, dingoes are often misunderstood yet essential to the health of Australia’s biodiversity.
 Their complex relationship with humans and livestock highlights the challenges of conservation in shared landscapes.
 Every year, there is always a case of a Dingo biting a human/child, which makes them object of controversy as some people advocate for reducing their populations.

 A golden Dingo drinking water from a river